Raising Rates Without Riling Your Renters

 self storage how to raise rates

 Everyone has that one tenant that’s been here since the doors first opened.
-They pay on time, visit rarely, and don’t cause problems - but they’re still paying the heavily discounted rate they signed up with two generations ago.
+They pay on time, visit rarely, and don’t cause problems - but they’re still paying the same $20/month they signed up for two decades ago.

 Now, if you’ve just got one good tenant like this, you’re probably fine.